 Cheapest time to fly to Canberra

 Average Temperature in Canberra

 Cheap Sydney to Canberra Flights

 Want to discover the home of the Australian National Collection?

-Canberra is the ultimate destination for history buffs, art lovers and foodies who want to experience the best cultural activities the country has to offer.
+Canberra is the ultimate destination for history buffs, art lovers and foodies who want to experience some of the best cultural activities the country has to offer.

-With 179 flights a week from Sydney to Canberra, you won't have to look hard to find a route that suits your schedule and budget.
-Choose non-stop flights with leading airlines such as Qantas and Virgin Australia, and in just 50 minutes you'll be exploring the city.
+With plenty of Sydney to Canberra flights available each week, you won't have to look hard to find cheap flights to suit your schedule and budget.
+Choose non-stop flights to Canberra from Sydney from leading airlines such as Qantas and Jetstar, and, in just 50 minutes, you'll be exploring the Australian capital city.